 One of our curriculum goals is that each student will transfer to a senior institution with a diverse portfolio of original art in a wide range of mediums, such as painting, drawing, digital photography, printmaking, 2d and 3d design, ceramics, sculpture, digital art, and figure drawing.

-All of our visual arts majors are required to learn Photoshop and other basic digital software skills that use the computer as a tool for developing and recording future projects in mediums of their choice.
+All of our visual arts majors are required to learn Photoshop and other basic digital software skills that use the computer as a tool for developing and recording projects in mediums of their choice.